- 1 What is Lucky Bamboo?

 Some other possible but less likely stressors on your lucky bamboo plant include insect activity, physical damage to the plant, or an inconsistent environment.

-If the cause of yellowing leaves is insect activity you will likely see other indications.
+If the cause of lucky bamboo leaves turning yellow is insect activity you will likely see other indications.
 These indications include being able to see the insects, black and brown spots on leaves, and leaves curling and falling off.
 Removing insects requires a few steps.

 How to Fix